Part III students are required to submit four essays and a Dissertation, as follows:

 Changing the topic

-To change the topic of the Research Paper, Critical Literature Review or Dissertation after you have submitted the topic form you must apply for permission; permission is not automatically granted.
-The following procedure must be followed: you should retrieve the topic form from the Departmental Office and write your new topic on it, then your supervisor should sign the form to indicate their approval of the change and note any need for change in examiners.
+To change the topic, you should retrieve the topic form from the Departmental Office and write your new topic on the back.
+Your supervisor should then sign the form to indicate their approval of the change and note any need for a change in examiners.
 See key dates and deadlines for the last dates for changing topics.

 The University and the Department of History and Philosophy of Science take plagiarism very seriously.
 Please read our advice about what plagiarism is and how to avoid it.